La Femme et le TGA

 Running Time: approximately 105 Minutes

 Release Date: February 10, 2017

 Shorts HD and Shorts International.

-Oscar season is upon us and when the nominations were announced on January 14, 2016, all eyes naturally turned to the high profile categories.
+Oscar season is again upon us and when the nominations were announced on January 18, 2017, all eyes naturally turned to the high profile categories.

-The laughs are few, the themes are intense, and the films offer cinematic prowess worth the time and investment in spending with them.
+The laughs come and go, the drama is intense, and the films offer cinematic prowess largely worth the time and investment in spending with them.